 The Historic Henderson County Courthouse was built in 1904 to replace the first courthouse, which was built on the same site in 1842.
 Today the Courthouse houses Henderson County Government Offices and the Henderson County Heritage Museum.
-The Henderson County Heritage Museum offers public displays, artifacts, collections, archives, libraries, demonstrations, performances and other similar exhibitions relating to the history, culture, heritage and story of the founding settlement of Henderson County.
-The Museum hours are Wednesday - Saturday from 10am-5pm and Sunday 1pm-5pm.
-For more information call (828) 694-1619.
+The Henderson County Heritage Museum offers public displays, artifacts, collections, archives, libraries, demonstrations, performances and exhibitions relating to the history, culture, heritage and story of Henderson County.
+Hours are Wednesday - Saturday from 10am-5pm and Sunday 1pm-5pm.
+(828) 694-1619.